AY2324S2-CS2113-F15-4/tp/docs/UserGuide.md

 ```

 ### Finding a book: `find`
-Returns all books in the book list that contains the keyword.
+Returns all books in the book list that contain the keyword in their title.

 Format: `find [KEYWORD]`